Gerald Green: High school career

 Green did not play high school basketball until his sophomore year, when he played junior varsity for J. Frank Dobie High School.
 In his junior year, he made the varsity team, but his play was cut short because of academic issues.

 Green transferred to a charter school, Gulf Shores Academy in Houston where he repeated his junior year.
 In his senior year at Gulf Shores, he averaged 33 points, 12 rebounds, 7 assists, and 3 blocked shots per game.
-He was named an All-American and was the high scorer with 24 points in the 2005 McDonald's All-American Game, which features two teams composed of the best high school basketball players in the United States.
+He was named an All-American and was the lead scorer with 24 points in the 2005 McDonald's All-American Game, which features two teams composed of the best high school basketball players in the United States.
 Green also won the McDonald's All-American Slam Dunk Contest that year, defeating future Duke player Josh McRoberts.

 Considered a five-star recruit by Rivals.com, Green was listed as the No. 1 player in the nation in 2005.

 Green originally committed to Oklahoma State University, but later decided to enter the NBA draft upon graduation.
 He hired an agent, thereby making himself ineligible to participate in NCAA athletics.